NaveedNaseem84/PP1-Yoga-Calm/README.md

 # Yoga Calm
 Yoga calm is a website aiming to provide tailored yoga information to individuals working remotely.

-The intended purpose is to provide everything in one place without the need to navigate externally, and acts as a reference guide for time in between meetings or at the end of the day to stretch your back or wind down and relax.
+The intended purpose is to provide everything in one place without the need to navigate externally, and act as a reference guide for time in between meetings or at the end of the day to stretch your back or wind down and relax.

 ## User Experience (UX)
 ### User Stories